-This teriyaki chicken stir fry recipe has broccoli, red peppers, onions, and tender chicken coated in a sweet and sticky sauce.
-A delicious weeknight meal!
+This easy teriyaki chicken stir fry recipe has broccoli, bell peppers, onions, and tender chicken coated in a sweet and sticky sauce.
+It’s a delicious weeknight meal!

-You may also like my Easy Teriyaki Chicken Recipe - it's very similar to this but without the veggies.
+You may also like my Easy Teriyaki Chicken.
+It’s similar to this but without the veggies.

 What is mirin?